 Select a tether that is appropriate for your dog's weight and ensure that you have it secured to something heavy or solid.

-Muzzles are wonderful tools when properly conditioned (like in our Muzzle Training course!) - they prevent the bite and add a layer of security so that you can breathe a little while you work through a behaviour modification plan.
+Muzzles are wonderful tools when properly conditioned - they prevent the bite and add a layer of security so that you can breathe a little while you work through a behaviour modification plan.
 There are many muzzles to choose from and each has its own benefits and drawbacks.